Slenderman00/node-yuma123/readme.md

 ## Installation

-To install Node-Yuma123, ensure you have Node.js and Node-gyp installed, then run:
+To install Node-Yuma123, ensure you have yuma123 installed, then run:

 ```bash
 npm i node-yuma123